NEXUSAT12/MARIN/README.md

      </br>

-### ✧✧ This bot is still under development so if you want to recode/modify it, pls check this main repo once in 2 days because i can continuously debugging it and making major changes in it.
+### ✧✧ This bot is still under development so if you want to recode/modify it, pls check this main repo once in 2 days because i am continuously debugging it and making major changes in it.
 ### ✧✧ Use `Heroku Deploy Method 2` for easy and more convenient deploy(Trust me).